 Ingredients

 - Sour cream– Sour cream adds a slightly tangy flavor and creamy texture to the cake.
 Use full fat, room temperature sour cream.
+If you have leftover sour cream, try my sour cream rhubarb cake and banana muffins with sour cream.

 - Hot water- Hot water brings out the flavor of the cocoa powder.